rubenbarbosa2023/rubenbarbosa2023/README.md

 I'm from Portugal, and I have at the moment a strong base in test automation, OOP and managing DB's

-Trying to be a network engineer
+Pursuing a network engineer role in the future